Water Loss Information

 At the June 6, 2012, meeting the following was adopted by the Boards:

-- For audits received by the Comptroller of the Treasury from 1/1/2019 to 12/31/2020 Validity score of 80 or less or non-revenue water as a percent by cost of operating system of 20% or greater.
+D. For audits received by the Comptroller of the Treasury after 1/1/2019 with a Validity score of 80 or less or non-revenue water as a percent by cost of operating system of 20% or greater.

 “Total annual cost of operating the water system” as used in the AWWA Free Water Audit Software is defined to include all costs for operation, maintenance, debt service (principal and interest) and depreciation.
 Remember this number is to include only expenses related to the WATER system – not the sewer system.
 The number can be obtained from the annual audited financial statements.